Line item types and priorities

 How line item type and priority affect delivery

-Each line item in DoubleClick for Publishers is assigned a line item type and a numeric "priority" value.
-Each line item type has default priority values that serve as a guide to how line items are organized for ad selection.
-As a basic rule: the lower the number, the higher the priority.
+Each line item must specify a line item type.
+Line item types are mapped to a numeric priority value that serves as a guide for ad selection.
+The lower the number, the higher the priority.

 For example, guaranteed "Sponsorship" line items are priority 4, while non-guaranteed "Bulk" line items are priority 12.
-When these line items compete for an impression, DFP prioritizes the Sponsorship line item over the Bulk line item and (all other things being equal) wins ahead of the Bulk line item during ad selection.
+When these line items compete for an impression, the Sponsorship line item is prioritized over the Bulk line item and (all other things being equal) wins ahead of the Bulk line item during ad selection.

 Why did my line item exceed its limit?